kristelfung/bullet-journal/_posts/2018-07-26-a-soft-chocolate-chip-cookie-recipe.md

 Something I really wanted to learn how to make was chocolate chip cookies.
 Not that I would be eating cookies everyday of course, but I decided it would be a good start.
 The first time I created them this summer was last Saturday at 2:00 AM, but they all turned out hard as rocks.
 I almost threw all of them away but instead I made my dad eat them.
 After this, I embarked on my journey to create the perfect chocolate chip cookie.
 I decided to use a modified version of Tasty’s “The Best Chocolate Chip Cookies” (I used less granulated sugar).

-I walked into the kitchen only to see my brother SUBMERGING A RAW FROZEN STEAK INTO WARM WATER WITHOUT ANY PLASTIC PACKAGING.
-I was horrified and I almost screamed out loud.
+I walked into the kitchen only to see my brother SUBMERGING A RAW FROZEN STEAK INTO WARM WATER WITHOUT ANY PLASTIC PACKAGING...I was horrified and I almost screamed out loud.
 I am no professional, but having watched an entire season of Masterchef I am pretty sure you aren’t supposed to waterlog your steaks before frying them.
 Anyway…none of my business.

 ![Steak in water](/images/uploads/steak.svg)